Ashwatthama’s Vengeance – Episode 1

 Ashwatthama does not sleep.

-The words spoken by the dying Duryodhana follow him like a task left undone.
-Until it is completed, rest has no place in him.
+The words spoken by the dying Duryodhana follow him like an unfinished command.
+Until it is fulfilled, rest has no place in him.

 “This night will not mend what has been broken,” Kripa says quietly.
 “It will only add to it.”